lzerma/terraform-aws-vpc/README.md

-# glue.codes
+# Terraform Module AWS VPC Creation
 ## Infrastructure orchestration

 We use [https://www.terraform.io/](Terraform) as our orchestration tool.

-Module to VPC orchestration.
+Module to create AWS VPC.

 Example: